codesandbox/codesandbox-client/packages/homepage/content/docs/2-importing.md

 If you want to define a new sandbox without getting it rendered, you can add `?json=1` to the request.
 For instance `https://codesandbox.io/api/v1/sandboxes/define?json=1`.
 Instead of the render, the result will be json data providing you with the `sandbox_id` of the new sandbox.

-This is useful, for instance, if you need to create a new sandbox programatically, so you can then embed it on your site (See Embed documentation).
+This is useful, for instance, if you need to create a new sandbox programmatically, so you can then embed it on your site (See Embed documentation).

 Both `get` and `post` requests are supported.